 Centre has endowed funds designated to help some students on need-based financial aid to cover some additional costs of study abroad programs.
 Also, rising seniors who receive need-based financial aid and have unmet need (or “gap”) and who have not yet studied abroad or away before their final year may be eligible to receive a Senior Subsidy to help pay for a Centre-Term or summer program during their senior year.

 What’s the best year and best term to study abroad?

-Students are not allowed to study abroad during their first year on campus, but we welcome and encourage students to study abroad during sophomore, junior, and/or senior year.
+We welcome and encourage students to study abroad during sophomore, junior, and/or senior year.
+First years are not eligible to study abroad, as this is their time to get acclimated to college and the Centre campus.
 There is no right or wrong time to study abroad, though certain factors, such as academic requirements and sports schedules, may influence your decision.
-Students should be aware that although Centre does guarantee students the opportunity to study abroad, the Centre Commitment does not guarantee that all students can study abroad in the particular program and at the particular time of their choosing.
-We encourage students to come see us in Old Carnegie to discuss options and the application process.
+Students should be aware that although Centre College does guarantee students the opportunity to study abroad, the Centre Commitment does not guarantee that all students can study abroad in the particular program and/or particular time of their choosing.
+We encourage students to come to see us in Old Carnegie to discuss options and the application process.

 I’ve heard that it’s difficult for certain science students, such as biology majors who are pre-med, to study abroad.
 Is this right?

 Wrong.
 The academic schedule of most Centre students allows them to study abroad during any term of their sophomore, junior, or senior year.
 It’s true that the sequential pattern of courses in a few science majors makes it easiest for those students to study abroad during a particular term.
 It’s important that students contemplating mathematics, computer science, and certain science majors talk with their advisors and figure out their study abroad plans early in their college career—before registering for their freshman Centre-Term and spring term courses.